 I’ve played a Vietnam War challenge called ‘Dong Hoi’ several times, and, slightly worryingly, don’t seem to be getting any better at it.
 In my first playthrough, I lost the USS Higbee to eels launched by North Vietnamese torpedo boats.
 In the second, MiG 17s caused serious damage to two of my destroyers.
 Third time out, my ineptitude reached new heights plumbed new depths when I somehow managed to engineer a meeting between one of my vessels and shells from a coastal 100mm AAA battery.

 Fortunately, being fairly clueless in Sea Power is no obstacle to having fun.
-As the following photo album hopefully illustrates, even when things are going pear shaped in SP, the game justifies its CPU/screen time with spectacle and ambience alone.
+As the following photo album hopefully illustrates, even when things are going pear shaped, the game justifies its CPU/screen time with spectacle and ambience alone.

 Looks fabulous!